 Mini Dental Implant Procedure

-Can Mini dental implants fit under dentures?
+Mini dental implants and dentures